Manchester United vs Liverpool: Projected lineups, team news, Best XI

-Manchester United vs Liverpool is always a huge clash in world football but this one is even bigger as both are yet to win in the Premier League.
+Manchester United vs Liverpool (watch live, 3pm ET, on Peacock Premium) is always a huge clash in world football but this one is even bigger as both are yet to win in the Premier League.

 [ MORE: Preview – Man United vs Liverpool ]